Free-Nations-Region/NationStatesAPIBot/README.md

 - Get Nations who endorsed a nation (endorsed by)

-- Get Nations that were endorsed by a nation (endorsed) (currently in question)
+## Version 2.6

+- Recruitable Nations (/rn) returns a list of nations who would receive recruitment telegrams out of pending list

 ## Version 3